sibbiii/how-we-dev-mw/doc/source/01_welcome.md

 How we want to achieve this (new) way of working will be explained in Chapters 2 to Chapter 16:

 In short, [we version control all our product and project code (our "colonies") in folders within one repository](chap_version_control).
 This repository has a special  branch called main.
-[Newly developed code is always merged with the head of main](develop_at_head) stating with a fresh check-out from main.
+[Newly developed code is always merged with the head of main](develop_at_head) starting with a fresh check-out from main.
 Consequently, [we agree as a team to never break main](chap_never_break_main).
 We achieve this by [building and checking our code before merging](chap_build_before_merge).
 In the unlikely case we missed something and cannot correct our mistake fast, [we revert](chap_revert) to the last known working state to unblock us and our colleagues.

 Obviously, this only works if [we automate the one build](chap_automate_the_one_build) of main and have a [vast amount of high-quality tests](chap_tests).
 Such tests cannot be created after coding has been done.
 They need to be created iteratively while coding, either test first or code first, [then test, then code, and so on in small two-minute cycles](chap_tdd).